personalSol/devNotes/1 - notes/e. ai/terms for AI.md

 - Training - The saga of nurturing the model by processing data through the ML algorithm code.
 - Testing - The act of gauging the model's mettle using new data, post-training.
 - Iteration - The cycle of tweaking algorithms and data, coupled with re-training, aiming to uplift model performance.
+- Generalization - the ability for a machine learning model to perform well on data it hasn't seen before.
+In simple terms it means, when a model generates good output on a data it hasn't been trained on.
+ ^tdpez8

 # Reference
 `related tags + notes + source + link(if any)`